DylanLennard/after-tax-income-service-v2/README.md

 ## TODO List (as of 02/11/2019)
 * Adjust the job to return an errorcode in event that bad parameter is passed or no parameters passed
-* Configure a jenkins build server to run tests and such on this code and to update the lambda
 * Nice to Have (but need a vacation to do): scrape tax data from appropriate sites and load it into a either a json file or a some sort of datastore.
     * Can then have this vary by state